prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 In order for other participants on the Ethereum proof-of-stake network to establish incoming P2P connections with your [beacon node](/docs/how-prysm-works/beacon-node), a number of conditions must be met:
 1. Your public IP address must be known.
-2. The protocol (TCP/UDP) and port number (0-65535) on which your [beacon node](/docs/how-prysm-works/beacon-node) is listening must be known (Default - TCP/13000 and UDP/12000).
 3. All routers & firewalls must be configured to allow incoming traffic on that protocol/port combination.

 ## Private IP addresses